Persistence of AR($1$) sequences with Rademacher innovations and linear mod $1$ transforms: Introduction and main results

 \subsection{Main results}

 It is easy to see that if the starting point $x$ is not greater than $1/(1-a)$, then all values of the chain $\{X_n\}$ do not exceed $1/(1-a)$.
 If the starting point $x$ is greater than $1/(1-a)$, then the trajectory of the chain is monotonically decreasing before the downcrossing of the level $1/(1-a)$.
-For this reason, it is natural to restrict our consideration to the starting points in the interval $[0, \frac{1}{1-a}]$, which we will {\it always} regard as the state space of the chain $X_n$ killed at the exit time $\tau$.
-(At the end of this section we shall mention how to generalise our main result to the case of arbitrary starting points.)
+For this reason, it is natural to restrict our consideration to the starting points in the interval $[0, \frac{1}{1-a}]$, which we will {\it always} regard as the state space of the chain $\{X_n\}$ killed at the exit time $\tau$.
+We stress that our results can be easily generalized to arbitrary starting points $x \ge 0$; see, for example, Corollary~\ref{cor:large-x} below.

 Assume that $a \in [\frac12, \frac23)$ and consider the mapping

 We underline that $T_a$ is defined on the set $[0,\frac{1}{1-a}]\setminus I_a$, where

 This mapping plays a key role for our paper.
 In particular, it features in the following remarkable property that the killed AR($1$) chain is {\it deterministic in the reversed time}: for any $n \ge 1$, on the event $\{\tau>n\}$ we have